 The BBC micro:bit 2 is a small module designed to teach programming .
 The previous version of this popular board has been used in many schools around the world.
 The...BBC micro:bit 2 GO - education module, Cortex M4, accelerometer, Bluetooth, LED 5x5 + accessories

 A development board that supports Bluetooth communication and contains a number of sensors.
 It has a color TFT display and PDM MEMS microphone.
-It is equipped with a...- On sale!
+It is equipped with a...- Reduced price

 - Promotion